smartinternz02/SBSPS-Challenge-10820-1692595087/README.md

-# Godspeed Aircraft Defect Detection
+# Team Godspeed-Aircraft Skin Health Diagnosis with Aircraft API

 AeroSpace is a web-application aims to provide a assistance to the aerospace industry to diagnos aircraft skin health.
 The model detect defects on the exterior of an aircraft, was trained on a Roboflow dataset using the YOLOv5 architecture.